human-pangenomics/hprc-tutorials/assembly/genomics_aotearoa/pages/day1_read_inputs.md

-# PacBio & ONT Data
+# Graph Building: PacBio & ONT Data

 We are going to start by introducing the two long read sequencing technologies that we will be using: PacBio's HiFi and Oxford Nanopore's Ultralong.
 These two technologies are complementary and each have their own strengths leading.
 You can answer some questions more easily with HiFi and some more easily with ONT UL.
 They can also be used together and this is important for the concept of a hybrid assembly algorithm where accurate reads are used to create a draft assembly and long reads are used to extend that assembly.